surban/postbag/README.md

 **Important**: Fields and enum variants must maintain their order for compatibility when using `Slim` configuration.

-## Origins

-Postbag started as a fork of [postcard](https://github.com/jamesmunns/postcard) with the intent to add forward and backward compatibility to the serialized data format.
-While postcard provides excellent performance and compact encoding, postbag extends this foundation to support schema evolution and data format compatibility across different versions of your applications.

 ## Fast Compile Mode

 Postbag supports an optional fast compile mode that reduces compilation time at the cost of buffering struct field data in memory during deserialization (instead of streaming it directly from the reader).